Azure-Samples/active-directory-java-native-headless/README.md

 1. Enter a friendly name for the application, for example 'Native-Headless-Application' and select 'Native' as the *Application Type*.
 1. For the *Redirect URI*, enter `https://<your_tenant_name>/Native-Headless-Application`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 1. Click on **Create** to create the application.
 1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
-You'll need it to configure the Visual Studio configuration file for this project.
+You'll need it to configure the configuration file for this project.
 1. Then click on **Settings**, and choose **Properties**.
 1. Configure Permissions for your application.
 To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `Microsoft Graph` in the textbox.
 Then, click on  **Select Permissions** and select **User.Read**.
+1. Navigate back to the 'Required permissions' section, and click on **Grant Permissions**

 ### Step 4:  Configure the sample to use your Azure AD tenant